-- Screening and Diagnostic Breast Ultrasound
+- Diagnostic Breast Ultrasound

-Bone Densitometry - is a test like a CT Scan that quickly and accurately measures the density of bone.
+Bone Densitometry - is a test like a CT scan that quickly and accurately measures the density of bone.
 It is used primarily to detect osteopenia or osteoporosis, diseases in which the bone's mineral and density are low.